American Clean Power

 Clean energy storage facts

 Energy storage is critical to an efficient, clean electric grid.
-It enables us to produce clean energy when it’s abundant, store it, and put it back into the electricity grid when needed.
-Just as refrigeration changed how people consumed food, energy storage can revolutionize how we use energy.
+It enables us to produce clean energy when it’s abundant, store it, and send it back to the electricity grid when needed.
+Like other disruptive technologies, energy storage will revolutionize how we use electricity.

 Statistics